ajsmith607/memills/content/family-of-edward-hallock-mills/mills-mary-ann-1819.md

 Mary Ann is descended from Captain John Seaman, the American progenitor of the Long Island Seaman families and one of the original settlers of Hempstead.
 The Seaman family history is summarized in 1928, [The Seaman family in America as descended from Captain John Seaman of Hempstead, Long Island](https://archive.org/details/seamanfamilyinam00seam/page/n15/mode/2up) by Mary Thomas Seaman, archive.org.
 Read more about Captain John Seaman in the [Hempstead]({{% relref "hempstead#the-legacy-of-captain-john-seaman" %}}) section.

-Mary Ann married Edward Hallock Mills, then of Castleton Staten Island, on 29 Dec 1850:
+Mary Ann married Edward Hallock Mills, then of the Factoryville neighborhood of Castleton Staten Island, on 29 Dec 1850:

 {{% fig "1851-01-03-Brooklyn-Daily-Eagle" "500" /%}}
 {{% fig "hempstead/NY-gbr-p256" "500" /%}}